-Analecta Stoa is a reading companion dedicated to the literature of antiquity.
-Its purpose is to make some of the great historical, philosophical, and rhetorical works of the ancient world more accessible through careful summaries, annotated excerpts, and critical commentary — without sacrificing the intellectual rigour these texts demand.
+Analecta Stoa is a reading companion dedicated to the literature of antiquity and the early medieval world.
+Its purpose is to make some of the great historical, philosophical, and rhetorical works of the ancient and post-classical traditions more accessible through careful summaries, annotated excerpts, and critical commentary — without sacrificing the intellectual rigour these texts demand.

 The title draws on two traditions.
 Analecta (ἀνάλεκτα), from the Greek, denotes gathered fragments or selected readings — a term historically applied to collections of literary remains and excerpts.
 Stoa evokes both the colonnaded walkway of the ancient agora, a place of public discourse and instruction, and the Stoic philosophical school that flourished in precisely the period many of these texts concern.